2600hz/kazoo/core/kazoo_number_manager/doc/README.md

 To make sure your system has these defaults, run [`sup kazoo_number_manager_maintenance reset_allowed_features_to_defaults_on_system_config`](./maintenance.md#reset_allowed_features_to_defaults_on_system_config).

+On migration, `sup kazoo_number_manager_maintenance ensure_adminonly_features_are_reachable` is run.
+This ensures that admins have access to admin-only features and also keeps the possible manual settings of system_config.

 There are more maintenance commands to manage number features for the different documents listed above.

 ##### On local numbers